elastic/elasticsearch-py/docs/reference/configuration.md

 `retry_backoff_base` from making the pauses extremely large when too many retries need to be attempted.

-In the example above, the first retry attempt is going to be issued after a pause of no more than 1 second.
+In the preceding example, the first retry attempt is going to be issued after a pause of no more than 1 second.
 For a second retry attempt the pause is going to be up to 2 seconds.
 The follow up retries will be capped at 4, 8 and 16 seconds.
 If more retries are needed after that, then they'll all be 20 seconds or less, and this will continue until the call succeeds or the maximum number of retries is reached.

-For more details about the "Equal Jitter" algorithm, please consult the blog article linked above.
+For more details about the "Equal Jitter" algorithm, consult the blog article linked above.

 ### Ignoring status codes [_ignoring_status_codes]